getjavelin/javelin-iac/docs/HA-Setup.md

 * The backend for the Global accelerator, which is an ALB ingress controller, must be a public ALB, not a private ALB

-* Periodically simulate region failures, and validation of the DR setup can be done without destroying the resources
+* Periodically simulate region failures, and validation of the DR setup can be done without deleting the resources

 ### Azure Cloud